Course Descriptions

 2 semesters

 This course is for students with near-native level Japanese skills who have had significant training in Japanese language either through formal Japanese education, family environment, and/or other backgrounds that provided solid support in developing their language skills.
 This course aims to further develop and cultivate each student’s Japanese skills, specifically in reading and writing.
 This course is not an extension of other Japanese courses taught at CAJ.
 No formal assistance for the AP Japanese exam will be provided during class.
+This class is conducted fully in Japanese.

 Japanese Literature and Society[edit]